ADN

 www.acenursing.org

-The most recent accreditation decision made by the ACEN Board of Commissioners for the ADN program is Accredited with Good Cause.
-A follow-up visit is scheduled for February 1-3, 2023.
+The most recent accreditation decision made by the ACEN Board of Commissioners in September, 2023 reported the ADN Program is Accredited.
+The next site visit is scheduled for Spring, 2027.
 View the public information disclosed by the ACEN regarding this program at search ACEN Accredited Nursing Programs as of the last accreditation visit in 2019.

 Chipola College ADN program admits students twice a year (Fall & Spring semesters), see the deadline dates on the ADN Information Packet.
 Students must use the current nursing application.